Molletes Mexicanos

 • Butter – buttering and toasting the bread before assembling the sandwich elevates it above an everyday experience.
 Trust me on this one…don’t skip this step!

-• The cheese – I use Oaxaca cheese but you can use any other good melting cheese such as manchego, chihuahua, mozzarella, or monterey jack.
+• The cheese – I use Oaxaca cheese but you can use any other good melty cheese such as manchego, chihuahua, mozzarella, or monterey jack.
 They all have lots of flavor but are not super strong that will overpower the rest of the ingredients.

 • The salsa – the typical salsa used on molletes is salsa fresca (aka pico de gallo).
 However, you can use your favorite salsa … just make your pick!